RenaoYan/RenaoYan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year master's student at [SIGS](https://www.sigs.tsinghua.edu.cn/), [Tsinghua University](https://www.tsinghua.edu.cn/), under the supervision of [Tian Guan](https://www.sigs.tsinghua.edu.cn/gt/main.htm).
+I'm a Ph.D. candidate at [Univerisity of Washington, Seattle](https://www.washington.edu/).
+I earned my master's degree at [SIGS](https://www.sigs.tsinghua.edu.cn/), [Tsinghua University](https://www.tsinghua.edu.cn/), under the supervision of [Tian Guan](https://www.sigs.tsinghua.edu.cn/gt/main.htm).
 During this period, I also served as a research assistant at [SMART Lab, HKUST](https://hkustsmartlab.netlify.app/) under the supervision of [Hao Chen](https://scholar.google.com/citations?user=Z_t5DjwAAAAJ).
 Before that, I got my Bachelor's degree from [Hunan University](https://www.hnu.edu.cn/), under the supervision of [Qinghui Hong](https://orcid.org/0000-0002-6210-6033).
 I'm working towards using deep learning methods to solve clinical issues in computational pathology.

 News
 ======
+07/2024 &emsp;One paper was accepted in ACM MM 2024.<br />
 02/2024 &emsp;Admitted to the University of Washington Ph.D. program.<br />
 12/2023 &emsp;One paper was accepted in ICASSP 2024.<br />
 09/2023 &emsp;One paper was accepted in NeurIPS 2023.<br />